Neurofeedback and Brain Functioning

 Who Can Benefit? …

 NeurOptimal® neurofeedback has the potential to benefit anyone – a formal clinical diagnosis or specific condition is not necessary.
-Just as a well running car functions better after a tune-up, so too will the brain benefit from a ‘tune-up’ of its own.
-It is regarded as a general wellness process with a potentially diverse range of benefits known to result.
+Just as a well running car functions better after a tune-up, so too will the brain benefit from a ‘tune-up’ of its own although unlike a car service, the practitioner does not do anything specific to bring about change.
+The brain does the work; the training process merely informs the brain of its performance in real time, just as a physical trainer informs the individual of what is observed that warrants attention in order for the individual’s body to perform optimally.
+It is regarded as a general wellness process with a diverse range of benefits known to potentially result.

 The number of sessions necessary to achieve the optimum level of benefit will vary subject to the nature and degree of the presenting problem/s.
-However, usually some early evidence of the change process is noticeable within the first few sessions with the majority feeling significant benefit within 10-15 sessions.
+However, usually some early evidence of the change process is noticeable within the first few sessions and increasing thereafter, with the majority feeling significant benefit within 10-20 sessions.